Viktorious-x/ps5-bdjb-modified-ISOs/README.md

 theres 8 pipelines in total, I will divide it into 3 categories: ALl-IN-ONE, Jailbreak-ONLY and NO-etaHEN

-All the pipelines have 2 versions of them, umtx1 and umtx2.
-I highly reccomend umtx1, but if you dont care about a higher chance of kp and want faster times use the umtx2 versions.
+All the pipelines have 2 versions of them, umtx1 and umtx2 (umtx2 was removed because on bdj its useless, its mostly slower and causes more kp than umtx1.
+It is not gonna be added back until umtx2 becomes more stable and faster.) .
+I highly reccomend umtx1, b̶u̶t̶ i̶f̶ y̶o̶u̶ d̶o̶n̶t̶ c̶a̶r̶e̶ a̶b̶o̶u̶t̶ a̶ h̶i̶g̶h̶e̶r̶ c̶h̶a̶n̶c̶e̶ o̶f̶ k̶p̶ a̶n̶d̶ w̶a̶n̶t̶ f̶a̶s̶t̶e̶r̶ t̶i̶m̶e̶s̶ u̶s̶e̶ t̶h̶e̶ u̶m̶t̶x̶2̶ v̶e̶r̶s̶i̶o̶n̶s̶.

 __________________________________________________________________________________________________________________________________________________________________________________
 All-In-One pipelines: